Research focus areas

 Atomistic catalyst design for electrochemical applications

 Designing new stable and efficient catalysts is crucial for engineering innovative energy and resource recovery pathways.
-We examine fundamental kinetic and thermodynamic processes to integrate real environmental waste streams with electrochemical catalysts.
-This work involves novel electro-catalyst, electrode, and flow cell design to synthesize sustainable fuels and chemicals, recover diverse nutrients, treat waste streams. and achieve high rates of CO2 conversion into value-added products.
+We examine fundamental kinetic and thermodynamic processes at electrified interfaces to convert abundant waste molecules like CO2 into value-added products.
+This work involves novel electro-catalyst, electrode, and flow cell design paired with electro-analytical techniques, molecular modeling, and in situ and operando spectroscopy to synthesize sustainable fuels and chemicals, recover diverse nutrients, and treat waste streams.

 Sustainable system design and environmental data analytics